G7 ends with Ukraine in focus as Zelenskyy meets world leaders and Russia claims disputed gains

 “Zelenskyy’s presence puts some pressure on G7 leaders to deliver more — or explain to him directly why they can’t,” said Matthew Goodman, an economics expert at the Center for Strategic and International Studies think tank in Washington.

-Russian Foreign Minister Sergey Lavrov criticized the summit for aiming to isolate both China and Russia.

-“The task has been set loudly and openly: to defeat Russia on the battlefield, but not to stop there, but to eliminate it as a geopolitical competitor," he said.

-The G7 has vowed to intensify the pressure, calling Russia's assault on Ukraine "a threat to the whole world in breach of fundamental norms, rules and principles of the international community.”
+The G7 has vowed to intensify pressure on Russia, calling its assault on Ukraine "a threat to the whole world in breach of fundamental norms, rules and principles of the international community.”

+The Russian Foreign Ministry on Sunday denounced the G7 as "fixated on comprehensive confrontation with Russia ...
+The leaders of the G7 countries brought to their meeting the chief of the Kyiv regime, who is controlled by them, and ultimately turned the Hiroshima event into a propaganda show.”

 The group took a different approach in its comments on China, the world’s No. 2 economy.
 The leaders said they did not want to harm China and were seeking “constructive and stable relations” with Beijing.